deMachad0/TestCoding/README.md

 # TestCoding
- new project of code to be tested
+ New Project of Coding to be Tested

+ Using a Pizza Store Order for an example